antoniofaonio/antoniofaonio.github.io/index.md

 ![Profile Picture](myself.png)

-I am an maître de conférences at <A HREF="www.eurecom.fr">EURECOM</A> since July 2020.
+I am an Maître de Conférences at <A HREF="www.eurecom.fr">EURECOM</A> since July 2020.
 As far as I understood, MdC in France is kinda an assistant with tenure professor/associate professor, depending who I need to talk with.
 I was a postdoctoral researcher at IMDEA Software Institute, where I was super lucky to work with Dario Fiore.
 I was a postdoctoral researcher at at Aarhus University, where I was super lucky to work with Jesper Buus Nielsen.